CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 CLC to CLC/create-cms-clc.md

 ### Requirements
 1. Login access to the CenturyLink Cloud Portal at https://control.ctl.io.
-2. Internet access on the Production SRN in CenturyLink Cloud once it is deployed.
+2. Internet access to both Production site SRN and Recovery site SRN in CenturyLink Cloud once it is deployed.

 ### Assumptions
 This article assumes that the user has login access to the CenturyLink Cloud Portal.